properlocating

 If you buy at a 6.5% cap and underwrite a 6.5% exit cap in 5 years, you're assuming no cap rate expansion.
 If rates rise or the market softens, your exit cap might be 7.0–7.5%, which compresses your equity multiple.

-Implication: Stress-test your models with exit caps 50–100 bps wider than your going-in cap.
+Implication: Stress-test your models with exit caps 50-100 bps wider than your going-in cap.
+Our underwriting framework walks through exactly how to run bull, base, and bear scenarios.

 3. The yield curve is steeper across submarkets